-This is the photo I took at the National Air & Space Museum in Washing, it shows the modified Hasselblad that went to the moon on the Lunar space shuttle Apollo 11 in 1969.
+This is the photo I took at the National Air & Space Museum in Washington DC, it shows the modified Hasselblad that went to the moon on the Lunar space shuttle Apollo 11 in 1969.

 Who Processes Your Film and How Will We See the Film Images, Are They Digitalized?

 We use Richard Photo Lab to process our film and have for many years.
 The relationship between a photographer and their lab is so important.
 We have all the film scanned and it's sent to us via FTP and we combine them with the digital files to create the wedding day story.
 You'll receive the entire gallery together in the approximate sequence of the day.